-In keeping with our values, many of our policies assist with the ongoing prevention of modern slavery or trafficking in our business:
+In keeping with our values, many of our policies assist with the ongoing prevention of modern slavery or trafficking in our business.
+We continuously review and update all our policies:

-- Our Human Rights Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-The policy has been developed in line with the UN Guiding Principles on Business and Human Rights (Guiding Principles) and our employment policies detail our high standards of employment practices including respecting diversity and complying with national legal requirements regarding wages and working hours. - Our Code of Conduct sets out our values and our behavioural standards.
+Our Global Human Rights and Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The policy has been developed in line with the UN Guiding Principles on Business and Human Rights and our employment policies detail our high standards of employment practices including respecting diversity and complying with national legal requirements regarding wages and working hours.

+Our Code of Conduct sets out our values and our behavioural standards.
 It contains a requirement for our employees to interact with others in an ethical and proper manner and highlights our employment principles and other ethical standards.
 It specifically prohibits the use of modern slavery or human trafficking in our business.
-The Code of Conduct applies to all Clinigen employees, whether permanent or on fixed term contracts. - The 'Freedom to Speak Up' Policy encourages an environment of accountability and integrity.
-The Group offers all employees a confidential process through which complaints can be raised within the organisation in the knowledge that they will be taken seriously and dealt with in an appropriate and professional manner.
+The Code of Conduct applies to all Clinigen employees, whether permanent or on fixed term contracts.

+The Global Freedom to Speak Up (Whistleblowing) Policy encourages an environment of accountability and integrity.
+The Clinigen Group offers all employees a confidential process through which complaints can be raised within the organisation in the knowledge that they will be taken seriously and dealt with in an appropriate and professional manner.

-In addition to our policies, as a signatory of the United Nations (UN) Global Compact we have committed to advance the Ten Principles on human rights, labour, environment and anti-corruption and the UN Sustainable Development Goals (SDG).
-We will annually report on our progress in support of the SDGs.
+In addition to our policies, as a signatory of the United Nations (UN) Global Compact we have committed to advance the Ten Principles on human rights, labour, environment and anti-corruption and the UN Sustainable Development Goals.